 For continuous temperature requirements in the range of 150–200°C where the application demands the rigidity and chemical resistance characteristics of a thermoset resin rather than an elastomer, high-temperature epoxy compounds are the primary alternative to silicone.

-Cycloaliphatic epoxy systems, when cured with anhydride hardeners, achieve Tg values of 150–175°C with good electrical properties and low moisture absorption.
-These systems provide a rigid, chemically resistant encapsulant body appropriate for applications combining high temperature with solvent or fluid exposure.
+Cycloaliphatic epoxy systems, cured with anhydride hardeners, achieve Tg values of 150–175°C with good electrical properties and low moisture absorption — a rigid, chemically resistant encapsulant body suited to applications combining high temperature with solvent or fluid exposure.

-Phenolic novolac epoxy systems — based on multifunctional epoxy resins derived from phenolic resin backbones — achieve the highest Tg values available in epoxy chemistry, commonly 180–200°C. These materials are more brittle than lower-Tg alternatives and require careful management of thermal cycling stresses on components and solder joints.
+Phenolic novolac epoxy systems, based on multifunctional epoxy resins derived from phenolic resin backbones, reach the highest Tg values available in epoxy chemistry, commonly 180–200°C, but are more brittle than lower-Tg alternatives and require careful management of thermal cycling stress on components and solder joints.
+For these rigid, high-Tg formulations, brittleness should be evaluated against the maximum temperature differential in the application cycle and the stiffness of components that could be stressed by encapsulant shrinkage.

 Understanding which system fits your continuous temperature requirement?
 Email Us with your application details.